Billed vs. Collected Revenue: Closing the Cash Flow Gap

 What Is DSO and Why Does It Matter?

-Days Sales Outstanding quantifies the billed-to-collected gap: the average days to collect after an invoice is issued.
-Divide your AR balance by total credit sales, then multiply by the days in the period.
-A rising DSO is an early warning that the gap is widening, and tracking it by segment shows whether one large slow payer is masking healthy performance elsewhere.
-For the full method, see how to calculate DSO.
+To calculate it, divide your AR balance by total credit sales, then multiply by the days in the period.
+A rising DSO is an early warning that the gap is widening, and tracking it by customer segment shows whether one large slow payer is masking healthy performance elsewhere.
+It is also worth watching DSO as a trend rather than a single snapshot, because one slow month can be noise while three in a row is a signal.
+For finance leaders, DSO is the highest-leverage number to manage, which is why our guide to reducing DSO with six strategies treats it as the central lever for converting billed revenue into collected cash.

 How Do You Build a More Accurate Forecast?

-Shift from invoice-date thinking to collection-probability thinking.
-Age your receivables into 0-30, 31-60, 61-90, and 90-plus buckets and apply a realistic collection probability to each from your own history.
+Age your receivables into 0-30, 31-60, 61-90, and 90-plus buckets and apply a realistic collection probability to each, drawn from your own history rather than a generic assumption.
 Layer in customer-level context, since a customer who always pays on day 45 should be modeled at 45, not 30.
 Keep your P&L forecast separate from your cash forecast, and model conservative and optimistic scenarios so the range reveals your real liquidity risk.
+Revisit the probabilities each quarter, because payment behavior shifts with the economy and with your own collections discipline, and a model built on last year's assumptions slowly drifts back toward the same billed-revenue error you were trying to avoid.
+If your projections keep missing despite this discipline, our breakdown of why AR forecasts are almost always wrong digs into the data problem underneath.
+The accuracy of all of this depends on a clean ledger, which means cash must be applied correctly and promptly, a discipline covered in our explainer on how remittance matching works.

 How Does AR Automation Close the Gap?

-Manual AR is slow and inconsistent.
-Automation accelerates the collection cycle: invoices reach the right contact immediately, and reminders go out consistently without depending on someone remembering.
-Monk's Intelligent Collections goes beyond fixed dunning, ingesting the context of prior conversations so outreach reflects history, which monk.com reports is 24% more effective than dunning.
+Invoices reach the right contact immediately, and reminders go out consistently without depending on someone remembering.
+Monk's intelligent collections goes beyond fixed dunning by ingesting the context of prior conversations so outreach reflects each customer's history, which Monk reports is 24% more effective than standard dunning.
 Getting paid closer to due dates compresses DSO and narrows the billed-to-collected gap, so your forecast reflects something close to your actual cash position.
-Monk customers see a 40%+ reduction in AR outstanding and a 2.4x increase in cash on hand in the first quarter.
+At the same time, AI-native cash application matches incoming payments at a 95% match rate, so collected revenue is recognized the moment money arrives rather than days later.
+Subject went further still, using Monk's flux analysis to recover substantial previously-unbilled revenue and build an AR system of record across hundreds of school districts, as the Subject case study describes.
+Monk customers see a 40% average reduction in AR outstanding and a 2.4x increase in cash on hand in the first quarter, and they reclaim an average of 26 hours per month, all without Monk taking a percentage of revenue.
+You can see how collections and matching connect on the AR automation platform.

 Billed vs. Collected Revenue at a Glance